 A summary of the local Planning Agreement with Payce is in the Exhibition Material section.

-If you need assistance preparing a submission, please contact the Project Team via 1300 617 058 or email email@example.com.
+If you need assistance, or you would you like information in another language or format, please contact the Project Team via 1300 617 058 or firstname.lastname@example.org.

 Frequently asked questions